bonitasoft/bonita-doc/md/identity-api.md

 * **URL**
   `/API/identity/user`
-  _Example_:
-  Search for users with names that contain "will", filter to keep only enabled users, and order the result by last name.
+  _Example_:  Search for users with names that contain "will", filter to keep only enabled users, and order the result by last name.:  `/API/identity/user?p=0&c=10&o=lastname%20ASC&s=will&f=enabled%3dtrue`
-  `/API/identity/user?p=0&c=10&o=lastname%20ASC&s=will&f=enabled%3dtrue`
 * **Method**
   `GET`
 * **Data Params**
   [Standard search parameters](rest-api-overview.md#resource_search) are available.
-  * d=professional\_data - include professionnal data in response
+  * `d=professional_data` - include professionnal data in response
-  * d=manager\_id - include details of user's manager in response
+  * `d=manager_id` - include details of user's manager in response
 * **Success Response**
   A JSON array of users
   * **Code**: 200